Project-NISEI/cobra/docs/migration/tournament_settings_migration.md

-# Tournament Settings/Edit Page Migration Plan
+# Tournament Settings Page Migration Plan

 ## Overview

-This document outlines the plan to migrate the Tournament Settings/Edit page from Slim templates to Svelte components.
+This document outlines the plan to migrate the Tournament Settings page from Slim templates to Svelte components.

+These pages share much of the same form structure and functionality, making them ideal to migrate together.
 This is part of the larger effort to gradually migrate the application from Rails Slim templates to a Svelte frontend.

 ## Current Implementation

-The Tournament Settings page currently uses:
+The Tournament Settings and Creation pages currently use:
-- `app/views/tournaments/edit.html.slim` - Main edit page
+- `app/views/tournaments/edit.html.slim` - Edit page
+- `app/views/tournaments/new.html.slim` - Creation page
-- `app/views/tournaments/_form.html.slim` - Form partial
+- `app/views/tournaments/_form.html.slim` - Shared form partial
+- Several controller actions in `TournamentsController`:
+  - `#new` - Displays the creation form
+  - `#create` - Creates a new tournament
+  - `#edit` - Displays the edit form
-- `TournamentsController#edit` and `#update` actions
+  - `#update` - Updates tournament settings
+  - `#upload_to_abr` - Uploads tournament to ABR
+  - `#cut` - Cuts to elimination rounds
+  - `#close_registration` - Closes registration
+  - `#open_registration` - Opens registration
+  - `#lock_player_registrations` - Locks player registrations
+  - `#unlock_player_registrations` - Unlocks player registrations

 ## Migration Strategy